NatureGeorge/ResNetPPI/README.md

 ## Acknowledgment

-I would like to thank Jinyuan Guo and Prof. Huaiqiu Zhu for their helpful guidance and provide me with devices to develop this project.
+I would like to thank Jinyuan Guo and Prof. Huaiqiu Zhu for their helpful discussions and provide me with devices to develop this project.

 ## Reference Papers